pythoninthegrass/docker_101/README.md

 <!-- <img src="https://user-images.githubusercontent.com/4097471/144654508-823c6e31-5e10-404c-9f9f-0d6b9d6ce617.jpg" width="300"> -->

 ## Summary
+Docker presentation and demo for Python in the Grass 🐍 🌱

 ### Caveat Emptor
 Very little of this gets tested on Windows hosts.
 Windows Subsystem for Linux (WSL) is used where necessary with the default Ubuntu LTS install.
 Moved bulk of document to the [markdown](markdown/) directory to opt-in vs. opt-out of documentation.